-In 1760, William Henry Lyttleton was made Governor of Jamaica, and the charge of the colony devolved on William Bull, a native -- "a man of great integrity and erudition."
+In 1760, William Henry Lyttelton was made Governor of Jamaica, and the charge of the colony devolved on William Bull, Jr., a native -- "a man of great integrity and erudition."

-William Bull was serving as interim governor, and appealed to General Amherst for help in fighting the Cherokee.
+William Bull, Jr. was serving as Acting Governor, and appealed to General Jeffrey Amherst for help in fighting the Cherokee.
 Amherst sent Lt.
 Col. James Grant and 1,200 regulars to Charles Town to march against the Cherokee.
 Governor Bull ordered the formation of a regiment to join them.
 It was led by Col. Thomas Middleton, Lt.
 Col. Henry Laurens, Maj.
 John Moultrie, with William Moultrie a captain, who recruited Francis Marion as a lieutenant.
 As was custom in those times, this regiment was known as "Middleton's."
 Also in this campaign, Francis Marion experienced his first combat.

 A fort against Indian attacks was built in 1761 in what is present-day Abbeville County, South Carolina.
-It was called Bull Fort in honor of William Bull, the Royal Governor of South Carolina.
+It was called Bull Fort in honor of William Bull, Jr., the Lt.
+Governor of South Carolina.
+Lt.
 Governor Bull made peace with the Indians in 1761 and ended the French and Indian War in South Carolina.
-Peace brought great expansion and prosperity to the Back Country.
-Bull Fort was later used as protection against the British and the Tories during the Revolutionary War.
+Peace brought great expansion and prosperity to the backcountry.
+Bull Fort was later used as protection against the British and the Tories during the American Revolutionary War.
 Today it no longer exists.

 The cultural ambivalence of outlaws was a common concern for the more industrious backcountry settlers.
 Rather than practice settled agriculture, many of the bandits were instead part of a marginalised hunting population.
 A justice of the peace in 1762, for example, placed an advertisement in the Gazette concerning one Samuel McKay who escaped from him while en route to the Charles Town jail.
 The peace officer called for the recapture of McKay so that he could obtain information about a gang of Villains who are associated on the borders of this and the North province."

 It was reported that McKay was near thirty years old and follows hunting".
-A petition by back settlers near the North Carolina border also made the connection between hunters and outlaws.
-They grieved that there are Numbers of Idle Vagrant Persons, who follow no other employment than hunting and killing of deer and after the season of hunting is over Steal cattle, Hogs and Horses".
-Lieutenant Governor William Bull empathised with the petitioners, noting that those whites who lived by the wandering indolence of hunting could endanger the public peace of our Frontier Settlements by destabilising Indian-white relations.
-Governor Tryon of North Carolina warned Bull more specifically that such lawless settlers on our frontier I apprehend may soon provoke the Cherokees to commence hostilities."
+A petition by backcountry settlers near the North Carolina border also made the connection between hunters and outlaws.
+They grieved that there are Numbers of Idle Vagrant Persons, who follow no other employment than hunting and killing of deer and after the season of hunting is over Steal cattle, Hogs, and Horses".
+Lieutenant Governor William Bull, Jr. empathized with the petitioners, noting that those whites who lived by the wandering indolence of hunting could endanger the public peace of our Frontier Settlements by destabilising Indian-white relations.
+Governor William Tryon of North Carolina warned Bull more specifically that such lawless settlers on our frontier I apprehend may soon provoke the Cherokees to commence hostilities."

-Lieutenant Governor William Bull verified these reports during a tour of the backcountry in the summer of 1770.
+Lieutenant Governor William Bull, Jr. verified these reports during a tour of the backcountry in the summer of 1770.
 When Bull called the militia together at the Congarees, he remarked that hardly a man showed because of the apprehension of having their horses stolen away, if they were all absent from home."
-Indeed, the outlaw gangs were still such a problem that the lieutenant governor issued a proclamation against several persons of notorious ill Fame, have lately molested the Western Settlements of this Province, by going in confederate Gangs, with Fire-Arms, stealing Horses, robbing Houses, and committing other Outrages."
+Indeed, the outlaw gangs were still such a problem that the Lieutenant Governor issued a proclamation against several persons of notorious ill Fame, have lately molested the Western Settlements of this Province, by going in confederate Gangs, with Fire-Arms, stealing Horses, robbing Houses, and committing other Outrages."

-To put a stop to the bandits, Bull offered £20 to those who shall apprehend, and bring to Goal, within One Twelve-Month from the Date hereof," all persons who had committed such atrocities.
+To put a stop to the bandits, Bull offered £20 to those who shall apprehend, and bring to Gaol, within One Twelve-Month from the Date hereof," all persons who had committed such atrocities.

 Then the minutes list 56 names and allotments of land from 100 to 400 acres each.
 The route of the Germans and their baggage wagons to their new home is not given.

-Named in the minutes are 175 adults and children over 12, bounty of five pounds sterling apiece; 86 children between two and 12 years old, bounty of three pounds sterling each; and 45 names of persons who died either aboard ship or after landing in Charleston.
+Named in the minutes are 175 adults and children over 12, bounty of five pounds sterling apiece; 86 children between two and 12 years old, bounty of three pounds sterling each; and 45 names of persons who died either aboard ship or after landing in Charles Town.

 Palatines settled Cuffee Town in January of 1765 - Lt.
-Governor William Bull strongly encouraged the Germans to clear their lands and bring in a crop of hemp (what we know today as marijuana, but at that time, its uses were benign) as soon as possible.
+Governor William Bull, Jr. strongly encouraged the Germans to clear their lands and bring in a crop of hemp (what we know today as marijuana, but at that time, its uses were benign) as soon as possible.
 He provided the seed for that purpose and established a system of appropriately situated agents to distribute the supplies on which the immigrants were to subsist while they waited for their fields to produce.
-The benevolent committee in London had provided funds for their subsistence, but only until the end of September, 1765.
+The benevolent committee in London had provided funds for their subsistence, but only until the end of September of 1765.

-No doubt the living conditions were extremely difficult and the process of clearing, planting and cultivating was slow and tedious, but Lt.
-Goveror William Bull was nevertheless irritated when Peter Dorst and Henry Adolph appeared before the Council October 11, 1765, to request relief for their fellow Germans.
+No doubt the living conditions were extremely difficult and the process of clearing, planting, and cultivating was slow and tedious, but Lt.
+Governor William Bull, Jr. was nevertheless irritated when Peter Dorst and Henry Adolph appeared before the Executive Council on October 11, 1765, to request relief for their fellow Germans.
 The flow of supplies had stopped and the Palatines were unable to provide for themselves.
 But the Lt.
 Governor was not impressed.
 He criticized them vehemently for having been so slow in moving onto their land that they had missed out on the best growing season, and sent the two representatives home with nothing more than payment of their travel expenses.

-The first public museum in South Carolina January 1773 - A special committee of the Charlestown Library Society met to discuss the establishment of a museum in Charles Town.
-Several months later another committee was appointed by Lieutenant Governor William Bull II (1710-1791) to collect materials for the new Charleston Museum, which is now located on Meeting Street.
+The first public museum in South Carolina January 1773 - A special committee of the Charles Town Library Society met to discuss the establishment of a museum in Charles Town.
+Several months later another committee was appointed by Lieutenant Governor William Bull, Jr. (1710-1791) to collect materials for the new Charles Town Museum, which is now located on Meeting Street.

-On December 22, 1773, Robert Dalway Haliday, the collector of customs for Charles Town, had the tea shipment seized, unloaded, and stored in the warehouse under the Exchange for non-payment of duties.
-Since the consignees refused to receive the tea, it became liable to seizure by the crown after twenty days in port.
-A second meeting of the citizens on December 17 had resolved that the tea should not be landed, and Captain Curling received several anonymous letters threatening damage to his ship unless it was moved away from the wharf.
+On December 22, 1773, Robert Dalway Haliday, the Collector of Customs for Charles Town, had the tea shipment seized, unloaded, and stored in the warehouse under the Exchange for non-payment of duties.
+Since the consignees refused to receive the tea, it became liable to seizure by the Crown after twenty days in port.
+A second meeting of the citizens on December 17th had resolved that the tea should not be landed, and Captain Curling received several anonymous letters threatening damage to his ship unless it was moved away from the wharf.

-When Lieutenant Governor William Bull was informed of the threats, he called an emergency meeting of the Council at his home.
-The sheriff was instructed by the lieutenant governor to assist the collector of customs if necessary, and to arrest anyone who attempted to obstruct the landing of the tea.
-Accordingly, the customs officers began moving the chests into the Exchange warehouse at sunrise on December 22, and at noon their task was almost finished.
-The patriots were taken completely by surprise, but they declared themselves satisfied as long as the unpopular merchandise remained under lock and key.
+When Lieutenant Governor William Bull, Jr. was informed of the threats, he called an emergency meeting of the Executive Council at his home.
+The sheriff was instructed by the Lieutenant Governor to assist the Collector of Customs if necessary, and to arrest anyone who attempted to obstruct the landing of the tea.
+Accordingly, the customs officers began moving the chests into the Exchange warehouse at sunrise on December 22nd, and at noon their task was almost finished.
+The Patriots were taken completely by surprise, but they declared themselves satisfied as long as the unpopular merchandise remained under lock and key.

-In February 1774, the Earl of Dartmouth, the king's secretary for American affairs, wrote South Carolina Lt.
-Gov. William Bull:
+In February of 1774, the Earl of Dartmouth, the king's secretary for American affairs, wrote South Carolina Lt.
+Governor William Bull, Jr.:

 "What passed at Charles Town ... although not equal in criminality to the proceedings in other colonies can yet be considered in no other light than that of a most unwarrantable insult to the authority of this kingdom."

-This was about the tea shipment seizure described above.
+This was about the tea shipment seizure described immediately above.

-On the nineteenth of April, 1775, the day when the first blow was struck for liberty at Lexington, the packet ship Swallow arrived at Charles Town, bringing dispatches for the governors of the Southern colonies.
-Among others was a dispatch for the acting governor of South Carolina, William Bull.
-His disputes with the Committee of Safety and the Provincial Congress had risen to a high pitch of acrimony, and the public mind was greatly excited.
+On the nineteenth of April in 1775, the day when the first blow was struck for liberty at Lexington, the packet ship Swallow arrived at Charles Town, bringing dispatches for the governors of the Southern colonies.
+Among others was a dispatch for the acting governor of South Carolina, William Bull, Jr. His disputes with the Committee of Safety and the Provincial Congress had risen to a high pitch of acrimony, and the public mind was greatly excited.